-- Try to come up with possible essay questions and map out in advance examples and interpretations that might pertain. - List the key topics that might relate to important periods of change, such as wars or reforms that changed everything. - Discussion groups can be helpful in comparing others' interpretations of topics and ideas with your own. - You should be able to discuss, and use as examples, key moments from Gilgamesh and Clouds where relevant.
+- Try to come up with possible essay questions and map out in advance examples and interpretations to use. - List the key topics that might relate to important change, such as wars, trends, or reforms that changed everything. - Discussion groups can be helpful in comparing others' interpretations of topics and ideas with your own. - You should be able to discuss, and use as examples, key moments from Gilgamesh and Clouds where relevant.